Norbert Masur

-Norbert Masur (Mazur) (13 May 1901–10 July 1971) was a representative of Sweden to the World Jewish Congress (WJC).
-The WJC was founded in Geneva in 1936 to unite the Jewish people and to mobilise the world against the Nazis.
-He aided in the rescue of 7000 victims of Nazi concentration camps during World War II.
+Norbert Masur (Mazur) (13 May 1901 – 10 July 1971) was a representative of Sweden to the World Jewish Congress (WJC).
+The WJC was founded in Geneva in 1936 to unite the Jewish people and to mobilize the world against the Nazis.
+He aided in the rescue of 7,000 victims of Nazi concentration camps during World War II.

 Biography

 Masur was born in Friedrichstadt, Germany, one of ten children of Leiser Masur and Hanna Masur (née Levy).
 He was a German Jew who emigrated to Stockholm and then to Tel Aviv after the war.